YaroslavtsevVladimir/long_calculations/ReadMe.md

-# "Long calculations with Flask"
+# "Long" calculations with Flask

 ## Introduction
 Imitation of long calculations on web using time and multiprocessing libs.